Slovakia extends flight ban until May 28 - Kafkadesk

 These rules might however be about to change, as the government prepares to unveil a “smart quarantine” mobile app that allows to track the movement of returnees.
 In that case, they can directly self-quarantine at home upon their return instead of spending time in state facilities.

-While traveling this summer is bound to be extremely limited as a result of the coronavirus pandemic, Slovakia is discussing the possibility of opening up “travel corridors” with some of its neighbours, including Austria and the Czech Republic, as well as other countries where the epidemiological situation is similar as Slovakia’s.
+While traveling this summer is bound to be extremely limited as a result of the coronavirus pandemic, Slovakia is discussing the possibility of opening up “travel corridors” with some of its neighbours, including the Czech Republic, as well as other countries where the epidemiological situation is similar as Slovakia’s.

+The border between Slovakia and Austria, for its part, was already opened this week-end.

 “The sooner other countries are doing as well as we are, the sooner we can open borders”, said Prime Minister Igor Matovic, nonetheless warning that most neighbouring countries have a much higher rate of infection.